A-I-P-A/CSRAssist/slack_integration/README.md

         * Please note that these responses may change in the future

 #### Recurring configurations:
-If you dont have a paid ngork, most probably you will have update the ngork URL each time Therefore you have to do the following in order to update the formwarding URL
+If you dont have a paid ngrok, most probably you will have update the ngork URL each time Therefore you have to do the following in order to update the formwarding URL

 1. Go to https://api.slack.com/apps